nominetresearch/microbit-networking-book/index.md

 Editions
 --------

-This is the online edition, available from Nominet Research's website at [https://microbit.nominetresearch.uk/networking-book-online/](https://microbit.nominetresearch.uk/networking-book-online/)

-A PDF version is available for [download](https://microbit.nominetresearch.uk/networking-book-pdf/networking_with_the_microbit.pdf)
+A PDF version is available for [download](https://microbit.nominetresearch.uk/networking-book-pdf/networking_with_the_microbit.pdf).

 You can buy a printed copy from [Amazon.co.uk](https://www.amazon.co.uk/Networking-micro-bit-Anthony-Kirby/dp/1973396769) or [Amazon.com](https://www.amazon.com/Networking-micro-bit-Anthony-Kirby/dp/1973396769) (this is the cheapest & most efficient way for us to make printed copies available).